matthias314/SmallCollectionsClone.jl/README.md

 # SmallCollections.jl

+This is an update to the README file.

 This Julia package defines three immutable collections types, `SmallVector`, `PackedVector` and `SmallBitSet`.
 They don't allocate and are often much faster than their allocating counterparts `Vector` and `BitSet`.
 Unlike the static vectors